WilmerU7899/sno/causes.md

 <p>_Fast Food_: CARDIA studies followed 3,000 young adults for 13 years.
 The results showed that people who have higher fast-food-intake levels at the start of the study weigh on average 13 lbs more than people who have lower levels of fast-food-intake.</p>

 <p>_Skipping breakfast_: While the relation betweens skipping breakfast and obesity are inconclusive, study has shown that it increases weight gain and obesity.
 Skipping breakfast would influence children to get snacks.
-Children get 27% of their daily calories from snacks, primarily on deserts and sugary drinks.
-[NIH]("https://pubmed.ncbi.nlm.nih.gov/20237134/")</p>
+Children get 27% of their daily calories from snacks, primarily on deserts and sugary drinks.</p> [NIH]("https://pubmed.ncbi.nlm.nih.gov/20237134/")

 <p>_Fruit Juices_: Even those 100% fruit juices, with no added sugar are high in sugar and calories.
 Havard school of Public health conducted a study which tracked the diet and lifestyle habits of 120,000 men and women for up to 20 years.
-The conclusion portrayed that people who increase their intake on fruit juices ended up weighing more.
-[NIH]("https://pubmed.ncbi.nlm.nih.gov/21696306/")</p>
+The conclusion portrayed that people who increase their intake on fruit juices ended up weighing more. </p>[NIH]("https://pubmed.ncbi.nlm.nih.gov/21696306/")

 <p>_Protein_: High protein diet may help with weight control by making them feel more satisfied on fewer calories, greater thermic effect to store burned energy and improve body composition.
 Protein seems to help people hand on to lean muscle which in turn can boost the amount of energy burned.</p>